stormpath/stormpath.github.io/source/php/product-guide/old.index.markdown

 :----- | :-----
 Name | The name used to identify the directory within Stormpath.
 This value must be unique.
 Description | Details about this specific directory.
 Status | By default, this value is set to Enabled.
-Change the value to Disabled if you want to prevent all user accounts in the directory from authenticating even where the directory is set as an account store to an application.
+Change the value to Disabled if you want to prevent all user accounts in the directory from authenticating even where the directory is set as a login source to an application.
-Accounts | A link to the accounts owned by the directory.
-Groups | A link to the groups owned by the directory.
-Tenant | A link to the owning tenant.

 Within Stormpath, there are two types of directories you can implement: